Gertkeno/Gertkeno.github.io/project/memegame/index.md

 Though I learned a lot about function pointers and C++'s `std::function` container.
 I rarely called the function pointer so I should've used `std::function`, but I've always been overly worried about performance.

-The whale Lonny Linda is solely an individual parts test.
+The whale, Lonny Linda is solely an individual parts test.
 Since I wasn't using OpenGL I didn't have a proper way to connect the body segments, when turning the whale would split and overlap at the neck.
 Below is how I kept the tail connected in a rope like style.

-Continuing beyond those two I tried to make unique and interesting bosses with four moves each, a theme, movement for the boss, and a reason for the player to move.
-The best example of this would be Mona, and the worst being Hibby.
+Continuing beyond those two I tried to make unique and interesting bosses with four moves each, a theme, and a reason for the player to move.

 ## Making The Ship